What Causes Migraines? 9 Common Triggers & How To Address Them Naturally

 Before we dig into what causes migraines, we should take some time to address migraine symptoms, which can vary a bit from person to person but do present as clear patterns when you look at migraine sufferers as a whole.

-Among the most common migraine symptoms are nausea, vomiting, and dizziness.
+Among the most common migraine symptoms2 are nausea, vomiting, and dizziness.
 Many people suffering from migraines also experience sensitivity to light and sound.
 In order for a headache to qualify as a migraine, the incident must meet certain criteria, which includes experiencing some combination of the most common symptoms of migraines.

 The International Classification of Headache Disorders diagnostic criteria for migraine are as follows: